Magic Meadow | Sustainable Living | Botanical Skincare Los Angeles, California

 Waste Not, Want Not

 Use what you have until it falls apart.
-The Goodwill or Salvation Army are treasure troves, why buy anything new when you can get it for half the price and help save the environment?
-Gently worn pieces also have a beautiful patina which makes them personal and special.
-Invest in glass or ceramic dishes.
-Plastic, when heated up, leaks toxins into foods and liquids, so if at all possible, leave it out.
-Thrift stores have shelves of old glass jars.
-A simple scrub, and they’re ready to be refilled.
-Old toothbrushes are perfect for cleaning, especially in between tiles in the bathroom.
+Thrift stores like Goodwill are treasure troves for conscious shoppers — why buy new when you can find something beautiful for half the price and help save the environment?
+Gently worn pieces carry a beautiful patina that makes them personal and unique.
+Invest in glass or ceramic dishes — plastic, when heated, leaks toxins into food and liquids.
+Thrift stores have shelves full of old glass jars.
+A simple scrub and they're ready to be refilled.
+Old toothbrushes are perfect for cleaning, especially between bathroom tiles.

 Recycle

 Recycling reduces what goes to landfill, but it's not a long-term solution.
-The unfortunate truth: recycling facilities are very specific about what they accept.
-Only 8% of plastics are recycled in the U.S., so the best solution is to eliminate plastics, and thereby the need to recycle.
-Glass and metal are indefinitely recyclable, so they can be used repeatedly without a loss of quality.
-Plastic can be recycled once before it breaks apart.
+The unfortunate truth: recycling facilities are very specific about what they accept, and only 8% of plastics are actually recycled in the U.S. The best solution is to eliminate plastics entirely — and thereby eliminate the need to recycle.
+Glass and metal are indefinitely recyclable and can be used repeatedly without any loss of quality.
+Plastic can only be recycled once before it breaks down.
+Choose glass.
+Choose metal.
+Choose consciously.

 Buy Vintage